Mahsa Amini protests: Lack of head covering

 According to the BBC News Caroline Hawley, behavior unthinkable before the death of Mahsa Amini is now commonplace as of August 2023 in at least Tehran:

 A young woman walks down a street in Tehran, her hair uncovered, her jeans ripped, a bit of midriff exposed to the hot Iranian sun.
 An unmarried couple walk hand in hand.
 A woman holds her head high when asked by Iran's once-feared morality police to put a hijab on, and tells them: "Screw you!"

 20% of women in Iran are now going out on to the streets without the veil, according to the estimate of a Western diplomat in Tehran.
-Another sources states the rebellion is "a generational thing much more than a geographical thing" and not limited to Tehran.
+Another source states the rebellion is "a generational thing much more than a geographical thing" and not limited to Tehran.
 "It's not just your bright educated people, it's basically any young person with a smartphone … so that's what takes you right out into the villages, and all over."